 This cake was filled with fresh cherry flavor.
 It was moist, and sweet, and had a delicate crumb.
 I was actually surprised how much I liked this cake.

-Whether you whip these up as cupcakes, bake them in ramekins for little miniature cakes as shown here, or bake in separate cake pans, but whatever you do, grab some cherries next time you see them on sale and try this out!
+Whether you whip these up as cupcakes, bake them in ramekins for little miniature cakes as shown here, or bake in separate cake pans, grab some cherries next time you see them on sale and try this out!